yasol123/to-do-list_weather_clock/README.md

 - You can enter what you want to do.
 - You can delete the list you wrote.
 - Your local storage will remember what you wrote on the to-do lists.
+- It also shows your current location, time and weather by using the related API calls

 Background Image: MP4 video
  - It has a sound and I recorded on the Christmas.